 This little consignment shop features an impressive array of baby supplies, clothing, jewelry, furniture and decorations.
 High Tide’s Attic offers new and used items, so you’re sure to find something for your home and gift needs.
 The owner puts out new inventory every week, so be sure to stop in more than once!
 They close in December and January but are otherwise open Wednesday through... read more

-Whether you’re donating gently used items or looking for something new to you, supporting this shop helps raise funds for Hotline, a crisis line, shelter and domestic violence and sexual assault prevention service.
-The thrift shop accepts and sells clothes, books, magazines, home accessories and appliances, furniture, baby items, toys and much more.
+Whether you’re donating gently used items or looking for something new to you, supporting this shop helps raise funds for Hotline, a 24-hour crisis line, shelter and domestic violence and sexual assault prevention service for women and children.
+You can donate gently used items or buy goods at reasonable prices.
+The Buxton location of the thrift shop accepts and sells clothes, books, magazines, home accessories... read more

 Island Garden Center is a full-service garden shop selling a variety of plants, flowers and vegetables as well as topsoil, potting soil, fertilizers and everything else you need for planting.
 The staff is knowledgeable about what plants work well in the island environment, and they sell the hardy plants that do well on the oceanfront and soundfront.